Lorp/fit-to-width/README.md

 Not ready for use.
 This method always applies `font-variation-settings:'dlig' 1,'liga' 1`.

 #### Method properties
 * `min` is the minimum value to be used in the binary search.
+If you don’t want `wdth` axis values below a certain value, specify it here.
 If you know the minimum width axis value, specify it here to save a few iterations.
 * `max` is the maximum value to be used in the binary search.
+If you don’t want `wdth` axis values above a certain value, specify it here.
 If you know the maximum width axis value, specify it here to save a few iterations.
 * `maxDiff` is the largest difference, measured in px units, from the targetWidth that we accept before proceeding to the next operation.
 Default is 1.
 * `maxIterations` is the number of tests we perform before giving up.
 Default is 50.
 * `axes` (used only in the `font-variation-settings:wdth` method) specifies axis locations other than `wdth`.
 These get appended to the `font-variation-settings` CSS.
 For example, if you want to run ftw_fit() while keeping `wght` at 788 and `opsz` at 36, then specify `axes:"'wght' 788, 'opsz' 36"`.
 You might use `getComputedStyle()` to find current weight, in order to use an inherited or initial weight of the element.